Pages

 "Shall we, as we feel our foundations shaking, withdraw in anxiety and panic?"

 The highlight of that protest was the presence of Joan Baez.
-She is 84 years old.
-Still marching and still sharing her gifts in song.
+She is 84 years old, still marching and still sharing her gifts in song.
 What an inspiration.

 Since coming home I have been searching for what artists and writers are saying about creating during difficult times.
 I have started a collection of their thoughts to inspire me when the world feels like too much.
 Hope they inspire you as well.